 - Candidate gene: A gene that has not previously been associated with disease - a potential pathogenic variant identified in a single patient/family/isolated population such that additional functional data is necessary to support disease-causation.

 - Novel variant in a known disease gene: A variant in a known disease gene causing a clinical phenotype that appears to be different to previously reported genotype-phenotype reports - functional data required to determine how the gene contributes to the phenotype.

 The Network and Objectives

 The Network will mobilise the entire Australian biomedical community of clinicians and scientists to communicate, integrate their resources, and work collaboratively to gain insights into the clinical and functional attributes of rare disease genes and cancer genes.
-Through the database capturing the resources and expertise existing in the Australian research community, connections will be fostered between teams of matching research interest to deliver a better understanding of the genetic and cellular disease mechanisms, developing prevention guidelines and diagnostic tests, and investigations of potential therapies.
+Through the database capturing the resources and expertise existing in the Australian research community, connections will be fostered between teams with matching research interest to deliver a better understanding of the genetic and cellular disease mechanisms, develop prevention guidelines and diagnostic tests, and investigate potential therapies.
 The goal of the Australian Functional Genomics Network is to improve the lives of patients and their families through the coordination of functional genomics research in Australia.

 The specific objectives of the Network are to: